 Remind yourself that most of your beliefs and expectations are arbitrary and subjective, even though you probably feel like they’re true and based on facts.

 Need more help with this and with overcoming your perfectionism?
-Click the button below and download a free workbook.
+Click the button below and download your free 20+ page, step-by-step, perfectionism-busting workbook.

 Okay superstar, I hope this post was helpful and, at the very least, thought-provoking.
 I’ll see you next week with the next episode in the #perfectionistproblems series.